 Weight in grams

-Things get really interesting when we add a full frame ultra-wide zoom in the mix.
+Things get really interesting when we add a full frame ultra-wide zoom into the mix.

 For giggles, here’s how all the Fujifilm lenses compare to just one full frame zoom lens.